BrandonKi/BrandonKi.github.io/.src/blog/jcc.md

 ## Commits 7-11

 A lot of progress was made.
 Here's the major features that were added:

 - if/else statements
 - for loops
 - do/while loops
 - ++/-- operators

 I also did a big cleanup pass over the existing code which was pretty easy since this project is still in it's early stages.
-Making an example to showcase all of these changes so here's a small one.
+Making an example to showcase all of these changes is too hard so here's a small one.

 ```
 int main() {
     int a = 0;